[Blogged by Jeremy Grayson]

 Now, you’re all probably wondering what else has changed.
 Well, fundamentally, things at Critically Touched will run as they have before.
 TV and film reviews, as well as Blog posts, will continue to appear on a regular basis.
 All our other writers (Jay, Noah, and the inimitable Guttersnipe) have made the jump to this new site.
 In the coming weeks, I will return to posting West Wing reviews, and will from time to time throw in a few film reviews/Blog thinkpieces for good measure.

 This process may be touch-and-go for the first few weeks, as we try to get acclimated to the new site structure.
 (As well as the new forum, which will be up and running within a week or two.)
 And I know that, even though the content will remain relatively unchanged, the structural alterations to the site can seem a little jarring.
-So I’ve made myself available on social media to field questions and help smooth the transition.
-Yes, you heard right – I’ve finally joined Twitter.
+But rest assured, I will do everything in my power to keep Critically Touched alive and well, and only suffer the occasional nervous breakdown in the process.

 As time goes on, I hope that this site will continue to thrive, with fresh creative voices and perspectives.
 The new site structure, in many ways, allows for even more formatting flexibility than the previous one, and once we’re settled in, it is my hope to take full advantage of that.

 So there you have it.
 I hope this change marks the dawn of a new era for Critically Touched, one in which we can continue to thrive with deep and meaningful discussions – on television, on film, on the world at large.
 And I hope you’ll join the fun.